Samidha9/Machine_Learning_Models/README.md

 - How gradient descent minimizes error over iterations
 - The effect of learning rate on convergence and stability

-This notebook builds intuition around optimization in its simplest form.

 ---

 ### 2. Multivariate Linear Regression